Welcome to today's edition of the Rush 24-7 podcast.

 Sort of.

-And I know that you've been there, been on the show a couple of times, and I was just curious what uh what drove you to, you know, kind of be on the show.
+And I know that you've been there, been on the show a couple of times.

-Well, I it was an opportunity.
+Well, it was an opportunity.

-And the third time the episode was about me.
+And the third time, the episode was about me.

-I was actual star animated.
+I was an actual star animated.

 You know, those episodes take a year to do.